skip to content

 If the owner of an animal declared to be dangerous fails to comply with the ownership requirements listed above within the stated periods, such animal shall be destroyed as provided in section 10-123.
 Any animal declared to be dangerous shall not be offered for adoption or sale and shall not be removed from its approved enclosure or the city without prior written notification thereof to the city.

-(h) Dangerous animal at-large.
+(h) Dangerous animal at large.
 Any dangerous animal found at large, after the owner thereof has been issued a notice that such animal is dangerous, may be destroyed by any animal control or peace officer, without the officer having to catch or impound such animal or notify its owner.

-(i) License revocation of dangerous animal.
+(i) License revocation of a dangerous animal.
 The director may, after providing the opportunity for and holding the requested hearing, revoke the license for any animal whose owner has been notified that the animal has been conclusively presumed to be dangerous if said animal:

 (1) Is not confined or is found running at large;